Sheep’s Head Way – 6 Days

 |BOOKING||BOOK THIS TOUR|

-- Day 1 / Arrive at Cork Airport and take public transport to Bantry
+- Day 1 / Arrive at Dublin or Cork Airport and take public transport to Bantry

 - Day 2 / Bantry to Glanlough

 - On the first day of your tour, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
 On today’s trail, you will walk along a beautiful ridge before making your way down into Glanlough.
 Distance; 16km, Ascent; 280 m/1148 ft, Approximate walking time; 4.5 hours

 - Day 3 / Glanlough to Kilcrohane

 - Day 4 / Kilcrohane to Durrus

 - Durrus, the largest village on the peninsula, is today’s destination and the trail takes you there along undisturbed paths and winding roads.
 Passing through this area you will see evidence of the extensive activity from pre-Christian times, in the form of standing stones, wells and burial grounds’.
 Distance; 17km, Ascent; 280m, Approximate walking time; 5.5 hours

 - Day 5 / Durrus to Bantry